RedactedOutcome/Metamorphic/ReadMe.md

 # CMake required build setting definitions
 MetamorphicGameType - Type type of game to build the engine for.
-May be either 3D or 2D
+May be either 3D or 2D MetamorphicReleaseType - Type type of application you are building.
+Release by default or Dist for publishing

 # CMake optional build settings definitions
 MetamorphicNoPhysics - if defined, Metamorhpic will be compiled without any physics.